huggingface/kernel-builder/docs/why-nix.md

 ## 1. Consistent and Reproducible Builds

-Nix guarantees deterministic builds, ensuring that every kernel is built identically, regardless of the host environment.
+Nix guarantees deterministic evaluation, ensuring that every kernel is built identically, regardless of the host environment.
 This consistency prevents "it works on my machine" problems, making debugging and deployment straightforward.

 ## 2. Simplified Dependency Management